surrey-nlp/qe-evaluation/README.md

 * [1] AllTransQuestAllLangs.ipynb contains the code for replicating results from all three TransQuest-based models, for all the langauge pairs involved.
 * [2] UnsupervisedAllLangs.ipynb contains the code for replicating results using the Unsupervised method, for all the language pairs involved.
-* [3] getPearsonandRanking.ipynb contains the code for replicating results obtained using Pearson correlation, and ranking the systems based on our proposed method.
+* [3] getPearsonandRanking.ipynb contains the code for replicating results obtained using Pearson correlation, and ranking all the systems based on our proposed method.

 NOTE: The code in [3] expect files generated from [1] and [2] for all the language pairs.
 Please execute the code for all systems, and all the language pairs before moving on to [3].